By the same author: Virtour.fr - visites virtuelles

 You may find this site useful, if you have recieved some texts that you believe are written in the Cyrillic alphabet, but instead are displayed in some strange combination of bizarre characters.
 This program will try to guess the encoding, and if it does not, it will show samples, examples of all encoding-combinations, so as you will be able to select the good one.

-Paste the text to decypher in the big text area.
-The first few words will be analysed so they should be (scrambled) in supposed Cyrillic.
+- Paste the text to decode in the big text area.
+The first few words will be analyzed so they should be (scrambled) in supposed Cyrillic.

-The program will try to decypher the text and will print the result below.
+- The program will try to decode the text and will print the result below.

-There is no claim that every text is decypherable, even if you are certain that the text is in Cyrillic.
+- There is no claim that every text is recoverable, even if you are certain that the text is in Cyrillic.